justcita/charles.github.io/README.md

 # Hello, I am Charles
 <a href="https://www.linkedin.com/in/charles-orakpo/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Dedicated to fostering security awareness and protecting digital environments through continuous, hands-on learning and proactive threat mitigation.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am a passionate and detail-oriented cybersecurity professional with a strong foundation in security principles and practices.
+My journey into this field is driven by a fascination with threat detection, a commitment to user security training, and an insatiable appetite for continuous learning.
+I am currently seeking a challenging role as a Cybersecurity Analyst or an entry-level Security Operations position where I can apply my skills to safeguard organizational assets and contribute to a robust security posture.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]